 I shopped around for our house and car insurance and was unable to find a better deal to pull the trigger on, so that stayed the same.
 But we did rid ourselves of a few subscriptions we’d had on auto-pay.
 Also, I figured out our higher spending at Amazon could be attributed to our puppy, who was living high on the hog on expensive treats.
 We switched to peanut butter Kongs, cheap and reusable again and again — and hopefully our pup will be just as happy.

 Realize that certain budget items are more important, and make room for that

 Like many American families, we hunkered down in 2020.
 Travel was not advised, but we were itching to get out and see family again in 2021.
 A few trips later, our normal $5,000 per year budget for trips has already been exceeded.
 That said, our kids are getting older and it’s a huge priority for us to travel as we only have a few years left to give them that experience.
-Since we didn’t travel in 2020 at all, we can stomach this increase for 2021.
 Similarly, you may have an area of your budget that’s discretionary, but that really gets you fired up about life.
 Figure out what’s most important to you in life, and if you need to spend a little more on it than you’d originally budgeted for the year, you’ll be inspired to cut back in other ways in order to make it work.

 Keep up the habit of checking in

 Lastly, If you’ve never used an app like YouNeedABudget (YNAB) or Empower to track or edit your spending patterns, you may be missing out.
 Fundamentally, you want to budget in a way that works for you, otherwise it won’t become a habit.
 The bottom line: make it work for you.

 I’m more of an old school, track-it-as-it-happens type of girl, and then I go forward by re-adjusting the plan.
 And I’ve truly learned to love it.

 - The 10 Most Expensive Places to Raise a Family in The U.S.